surveysolutions/docs/content/release-notes/version-26-07/index.md

 matched text when navigating between them with the `PREVIOUS`/`NEXT` buttons.

-- **Trimming of comments**: Leading and trailing spaces in comments are now removed.
+- **Trimming of synchronization point**: Leading and trailing spaces in the server URL are now removed.